 - High blood pressure

 Getting enough sleep, maintaining a healthy diet and exercising regularly can help manage side effects.
 Quitting smoking and reducing alcohol consumption may also help to minimize adverse reactions.

 What To Expect When Getting Targeted Therapy

 Your experience with targeted therapy depends on the type of therapy your mesothelioma doctor prescribes.
-Your body’s individual response to treatment also plays a significant role in shaping your experience with targeted therapy..
+Your body’s response to treatment also significantly shapes your experience with targeted therapy.

 Small-molecule drugs are administered as pills or capsules that you swallow, which means you can take them at home or while traveling.
-Another type of targeted therapy known as monoclonal antibodies, however, are administered intravenously through a needle in a blood vein.
+However, another type of targeted therapy known as monoclonal antibodies is administered intravenously through a needle in a blood vein.
 This type of therapy must take place in a hospital or cancer center.

 Treatment frequency also depends on the drug, how advanced your cancer is and how your body responds.
 In general, you may receive treatment daily, weekly or monthly.
 Some targeted therapies are delivered in cycles that involve a period of treatment and then a period of rest.